logicmoo/wam_common_lisp/README.md

 Stop implementing an ad-hoc, informally-specified, bug-ridden, slow implementation of less than half of ISO-Prolog.

-* Any sufficiently complicated Lisp or Scheme program contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of ISO Prolog.
+* !0th rule:  Any sufficiently complicated Lisp or Scheme program contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of ISO Prolog.
 * Translating Lisp to Prolog gives Prolog
    * Metaobject Protocol
    * Common Lisp Object System